 Both have easier and more difficult routes so even if you’re a novice hiker then you can still take on these amazing hikes.

-- Top tip – check the weather before your hike.
-In strong winds, it’s better to take an alternative route down Helvellyn.
+- Check the weather before your hike.
+In strong winds, it’s better to take an alternative route down from Helvellyn.

 A challenge that includes both Helvellyn and Scafell Pike is completing the Wainwrights.
 These are 214 fells in the Lake District which are described in Alfred Wainwright’s books.
 Many people strive to complete these hikes over a number of years, although some hikers hike them quicker.

 Back in 2012, I completed the challenging long distance hike, from St Bees on the west coast of the UK to Robin’s Hood Bay, known as the Coast to Coast trail.
 It’s 192 miles/ 309 km across three of the UK’s beautiful National Parks.

 The first national park is the Lake District and on day 3 or 4 of your hike, you’ll encounter the mighty Helvellyn and Striding Edge.
 You do have the option to do a detour and miss Helvellyn but I’d highly recommend including it in your hike, it’s an awesome experience.

 Being the highest mountain in England, Scafell Pike makes up the awesome UK National Challenge, hiking the three highest summits in the UK in 24 hours.
 Starting with Ben Nevis in Scotland, next is Scafell Pike and finally Snowdon summit in Wales.